maverickk-ux/Optimal-Speed-Determination/README.md

 A regularization term ensures the final speed is not too far from the traffic-adjusted desired speed.

-The optimization problem remains **convex** and smooth, making it ideal for classical optimization methods such as Newton and BFGS.
+The optimization problem remains **convex** and smooth, making it ideal for classical optimization methods such as Newton, Trust region method and BFGS.

 ---